9-5-pursuit/lab-intro-to-express-request/README.md

 - When a number is given in the url (`get "/bugs/:numberOfBugs"`), users should see:
   - The number of bugs left in the code (i.e. `101 little bugs in the code`)
   - a link to "pull one down, patch it around", where the href is number of bugs in the parameter plus 2
-- If there over 200 bugs left, do not show a link to "pull one down", rather, add a link to start over, which directs the user back to the home page
+- If there are 200 bugs or more left, do not show a link to "pull one down", rather, add a link to start over, which directs the user back to the home page

 #### Hints